What Does a House Deed Look Like? Property Basics

 Signature Requirements: Original signatures from all parties in the presence of witnesses, with notarization required to make the document legally binding and recordable.

-Recording Information: County recorder stamps, file numbers, and official recording dates that prove government registration and create permanent public property records.
+Recording Information: County recorder stamps, file numbers, and official recording dates that prove government registration and create permanent public property records for registered properties.

 Legal Warranties: Promises made by the seller about property title status, offering varying levels of protection against hidden liens, disputes, or title defects.